lajlev/kanbando/README.md

 - [ ] Large image files may cause upload timeouts
 - [ ] Confetti animation performance on older devices
 - [ ] Session timeout handling could be improved
+- [x] Card positions are now saved when dragged to a new position

 ---